 Never underestimate the power of aromatherapy to help energize.
-According to Pop Sugar Fitness, orange, peppermint, lemon, eucalyptus and rosemary, and grapefruit help combat stress, depression, and are energizing and uplifting.
-Try keeping these scents within reach, such as by dotting peppermint oil onto your hand and rubbing all over your face, neck, etc.
+According to Pop Sugar Fitness, orange, peppermint, lemon, eucalyptus, rosemary, and grapefruit help combat stress and depression and energize and uplift.
+Try keeping these scents within reach, such as by dotting peppermint oil onto your hand and rubbing it all over your face, neck, etc.

 10. Work on preventing the slump.

-If you’re tired, sluggish, or bleary-eyed day in and day out, the root of your nails could be your personal habits, physical fitness level, what you eat and drink, and how much sleep you get.
-Make sure you’re getting the sleep you need, and embrace healthy habits.
-“If someone has chronic fatigue that doesn’t resolve no matter what they do (get more sleep, take B vitamins, exercise, etc.), I’d start to suspect food sensitivities,” says Ryan Whitcomb, Integrative and Functional Dietitian/Nutritionist at GUT RXN.
+If you’re tired, sluggish, or bleary-eyed day in and day out, the root of your nails could be your habits, physical fitness level, what you eat and drink, and how much sleep you get.
+Make sure you get the sleep you need and embrace healthy habits.
+“If someone has chronic fatigue that doesn’t resolve no matter what they do (get more sleep, take B vitamins, exercise, etc.), I will start to suspect food sensitivities,” says Ryan Whitcomb, Integrative and Functional Dietitian/Nutritionist at GUT RXN.
 See a specialist if your fatigue doesn’t go away.